Legal Advice for Public Records — 17 results

 Dear Records Custodian:... more

-Written by attorney David Rubenstein, 17 days ago.
+Written by attorney David Rubenstein, about 2 months ago.

 OSHA has proposed a new rule that could require many businesses to submit their injury and illness records to the agency as often as quarterly.
 OSHA's new rule The new rule would also allow... more